REAGANOTEMA/Reagan-Otema/README.md

 ## 🧭 About Me

-I’m not just a student of code — I’m a builder of digital experiences.
+I’m not just a student of code, I’m a builder of digital experiences.

 Currently pursuing a degree in **Software Development** at **BYU–Idaho**, I work at the intersection of **design, logic, and purpose**.
 Whether I’m writing clean APIs or crafting beautiful interfaces, I’m driven by one goal:

-> _To create software that feels invisible — intuitive, powerful, and built to last.
+> To create software that feels invisible, intuitive, powerful, and built to last.

 ---